jasonqiu212/golden-globes-tweet-mining/README.md

 This project mines and extracts information from tweets about motion picture award ceremonies.

+The sample dataset given in this repository are tweets from the [70th Golden Globe Awards](https://www.goldenglobes.com/winners-nominees/2013) in 2013.

 The extracted information includes:

 - Host(s) for the ceremony